-Forces Connect South East (FCSE) is a cross-border partnership created to support the aims of the Armed Forces Covenant and promote a greater understanding and awareness of the issues affecting the Armed Forces Community within public services across the South East.
-It comprises:
+Forces Connect South East (FCSE) is a cross-border partnership that was created to support the aims of the Armed Forces Covenant and promote a greater understanding and awareness of the issues affecting the Armed Forces Community within public services across the South East comprising:

-- Local authorities - Surrey (lead authority), Kent, Sussex Armed Forces Network, West Sussex and Hampshire County Councils, Brighton and Hove, and Medway Council.
+- Local authorities - Surrey (lead authority), Kent, Sussex Armed Forces Network, East Sussex, West Sussex and Hampshire County Councils, Brighton and Hove, and Medway Council.

 - Military – Regular and Reserve (Royal Naval Command East, 11 Infantry Brigade, RAF Odiham and SERFCA);

 - Service Charities - SSAFA, the Royal British Legion (RBL);